 Answered By: Bob Glass

-You can search the web and find your way to the public websites of many academic journal publishers.
-Here are some examples and there are many others:
+You can search Google and find your way to the public websites of many academic journal publishers and view their citations and abstracts.
+Here is a very short list of leading academic publishers and there are many others:

 • Go to the Library's homepage.